EFDA Program Overview

 2. Applicant submits all requirements at the same time:

 Applicants are reviewed and accepted on a first-come, first-serve basis of fully completed applications that meet all of the requirements.
 Payment information must be provided upon acceptance.
-Checks and credit card payments will be processed after Jan.
-1, 2022.
-Maximum program enrollment is 10 participants.
+American Express is not accepted for payment.
+Maximum program enrollment is 12 participants.

 An eligible program candidate must: